-Companies would be remiss in ignoring ways in which they are building on prior approaches to protect and ultimately manage their information, and they can often benefit from recognizing any existing measures as well as emphasizing the business advantages of new measures and any refinements to existing measures.
+Program "launch" may be a misnomer in that most companies already had some safeguards in place to protect trade secrets.
+In many cases, a well-considered program such as described in this Commentary will be primarily in the nature of enhancement and refinement to prior approaches, offering the added benefit of visibility into the return on investment of the adopted measures.
+Companies would be remiss in ignoring ways in which they are building on prior approaches to protect and ultimately manage their trade secrets, and they can often benefit from recognizing any existing measures as well as emphasizing the business advantages of new measures and any refinements to existing measures.
 Otherwise, the program can come to be seen as simply one more set of "legal homework" rather than a value-enhancing tool.